Hordon13/FaceRecognition/README.md

 * Run the train.py script (this will create the trainedModel.pickle and the labels.pickle)
 * Run the recognize.py (the target class(es) will be displayed in a green rectangle with label; the non-target faces will be displayed with red without a label)

-_Note: add/remove files to the dataset, don't forget to re-run the train script_
+_Note: after add/remove files to the dataset, don't forget to re-run the train script_

 ### Dependencies